InternetFreedomFoundation/archive/content/post/government-censorship-and-the-dire-need-for-transparency.md

 +++
-author = "Rohin Garg"
+author = 'Rohin Garg'
 date = 2021-02-08T09:51:15Z
-description = ""
+description = ''
 draft = false
-slug = "government-censorship-and-the-dire-need-for-transparency"
+slug = 'government-censorship-and-the-dire-need-for-transparency'
-summary = "Recent events regarding the blocking of pro farmer protests Twitter accounts reek of government censorship.
+summary = 'Recent events regarding the blocking of pro farmer protests Twitter accounts reek of government censorship.
 Furthermore, the process by which MEITY initiated the blocks is excessively opaque.
-We wrote to the Ministry asking them to make the orders publicly available so as to increase transparency." title = "Government censorship and the dire need for transparency"
+We wrote to the Ministry asking them to make the orders publicly available so as to increase transparency.' title = 'Government censorship and the dire need for transparency'

 +++